TsailabBioinformatics/RNA-Seq/README.md

 6. get rid of the unnecessary zipping and intermediate files removing commands

-7. make the script be able to taka all kind of input fastq files (.fq.gz, .fastq.gz, .fq, .fastq......)
+7. make the script able to taka all kind of input fastq files (.fq.gz, .fastq.gz, .fq, .fastq......)

+8. there is always a job dangling in the cluster, how to kill it?

+9. investigate the effect of rRNA mapping